Cindy is from Guernsey and enjoys cooking and organic gardening.

 - Place your dried beans in the large bowl and fill the bowl completely with cold water.
 Leave to soak overnight.

-- The following day peel and and roughly chop your carrots, onions and mushrooms.
+- The following day, peel and roughly chop your carrots, onions and mushrooms.

 - Peel your potatoes, chop into chunks and rinse in cold water to remove all starchiness.